Mill Falls Charter School Administration

 Lower elementary Assistant Teacher: Anya Morales

 Shannon Helie has nine years of experience in both traditional and Montessori public schools.
-She has her NH teaching certification as well as her Montessori 6-9 Certification, and is working to complete her Masters of Education with a concentration in Montessori from Plymouth State University.
+She has her NH teaching certification as well as her Montessori 6-9 Certification, and a Masters of Education with a concentration in Montessori from Plymouth State University.
 Shannon obtained her bachelor’s degree in Elementary Education/Psychology from Keene State College.
 Prior to joining the team at Mill Falls, Shannon co-taught in a Lower Elementary classroom at Hill View Montessori Charter Public School in Haverhill, MA, where she also ran the before-care program.
 Shannon has worked as a counselor and director at the YMCA after school and summer camp programs for several years.
-This is Shannon’s fifth year as a Lead Lower Elementary Teacher in the Glacier Room.
+This is Shannon’s sixth year as a Lead Lower Elementary Teacher in the Glacier Room.
 Shannon lives in Manchester, NH.

 Anya Morales received her bachelor’s degree in English from Keene State College.
-This summer, she attended the Seacoast Center for Education for her Lower Elementary 1 Montessori Training.
-Anya has worked in a wide variety of educational settings throughout her life and loves working with children.
+Anya attended the Seacoast Center for Education for her Lower Elementary 1 Montessori Training.
+She has worked in a wide variety of educational settings throughout her life and loves working with children.
 She fell in love with the Montessori philosophy and the effectiveness of its method while working at Cambridge Montessori School.
 Anya lives in Manchester, NH.

 Lower Elementary Lead Teacher: Susan Rowe

-Susan Rowe studied occupational therapy in college, but decided six years ago to explore career possibilities that would support different learning styles and found a home in the Montessori approach.
+Susan Rowe studied occupational therapy in college, but decided seven years ago to explore career possibilities that would support different learning styles and found a home in the Montessori approach.
 Susan trained at the Seacoast Center for Education and is AMS Certified as a Lower Elementary Montessorian.
-She has taught at the Derry Montessori School (students aged 3-6); co-taught in a Lower Elementary classroom at Hill View Montessori Charter School and most recently she served as a Lower Elementary Lead Teacher at Southern New Hampshire Montessori Academy.
-This is Susan’s fourth year as a Lead Lower Elementary Teacher in the Acadia Room.
+She has taught at the Derry Montessori School (students aged 3-6); co-taught in a Lower Elementary classroom at Hill View Montessori Charter School; and as a Lower Elementary Lead Teacher at Southern New Hampshire Montessori Academy.
+This is Susan’s fifth year as a Lead Lower Elementary Teacher in the Acadia Room.

 Lower Elementary Lead Teacher: Collette Fortin

 Collette Fortin obtained her BA in Theater with a concentration in Dance and Elementary Education from Franklin Pierce University in Rindge, NH and graduated Magna Cum Laude with an Honors Designation.
 She has been Montessori trained at the Seacoast Center for Education for her Lower Elementary 1 certification and is a Certified NH Educator.
 She comes to us most recently from Manchester’s Gossler Elementary School where she was a Title 1 Teacher.
 There, she taught small group instruction for grades K-4 in reading and writing, utilizing a number of intervention resources such as Fountas and Pinnell, FUNdations and Words Their Way to help plan lessons to build on previously taught strategies.
-She has long been interested in the Montessori approach to education and is thrilled to be working with our Lower Elementary students in this public Montessori setting.
+She has long been interested in the Montessori approach to education.
+This is her second year at Mill Falls.
 Collette has directed, choreographed, and music directed 3 productions at the Majestic Theater in Manchester, and been a camp drama counselor and hip-hop instructor.
-Collette lives in Manchester.
+Collette lives in Manchester, NH.

 Upper Elementary Lead Teacher: Laura Blouin

 Laura Blouin received her bachelor’s degree in Elementary Education and Theater from Keene State College and has four years teaching experience.
 She is certified in K-8 Elementary Content Areas and received her Upper Elementary Montessori Certification (for ages 9-12) at the Seacoast Center for Education in the summer of 2013.
 She greatly enjoys the Montessori method.
 Before coming to Mill Falls, she taught third, fourth and fifth grade at Broken Ground School in Concord, NH.
 Prior to teaching, Laura served as an Americorps member, helping high school students design and implement science based, service-learning projects to earn high school credits.
 In addition to this year of service, she worked as a science camp instructor at Prescott Farm.
 Laura joined Mill Falls as our first Upper Elementary Lead Teacher and has been a key player in the program’s development.
-This is Laura’s fourth year in the Olympic Room.
+This is Laura’s fifth year in the Olympic Room.
+Laura and her husband, also a teacher, live in Manchester, NH.

 UPPER ELEMENTARY LEAD TEACHER: lauren Kolbe